 Stage Three (the last call): Shoppers continue to search for attractive deals after the actual day, hoping to find more significant price reductions.

 So if you started preparation late, you could still target this cohort of latecomers consumers.

 Jump on the wave of social commerce

-In 2022 sales via social media platforms worldwide will add up to $992 billion (Statista).
+Sales via social media platforms worldwide are estimated to add up to US $2.9 trillion in 2026.

 6 fool-proof Black Friday marketing strategies and last-minute ideas